-Hi, there.
-I’m Brenda McDearmon, and I created this blog to encourage overfifty-er’s to see beyond the transitions into a future of everyday adventure so they can focus on themselves a little, and on every other good thing in life a lot.
+Hi, there!
+My name is Brenda McDearmon, and I love to encourage people!
+I created this blog to help overfiftyers look beyond the transitions into a future of everyday adventure so they can focus on themselves a little, and on every other good thing in life a lot.
+I’m so glad you’re here!

 I moved seven hours away from the Texas panhandle to Austin, Texas a little over two years ago with my husband and the last of our three kids, not on a whim, but almost.
 Now, we live in the fastest growing city in the whole United States.
 There’s about a million reasons why so many people want to live in Austin, and I’m on a mission to discover as many of them as possible!